Arizona executes a man for killing 4 members of a family in Phoenix in 1993

 “Those four innocent victims deserve justice, and their loved ones deserve closure,” said Arizona Attorney General Kris Mayes, whose office sought the execution.

-Prosecutors said Djerf blamed another family member, Albert Luna Jr., who did not witness the killings, for an earlier theft of electronics from his apartment.
+Prosecutors said Djerf blamed another family member, Albert Luna Jr., who did not witness the killings, for an earlier theft of electronics and a gun from his apartment.
 Djerf became obsessed with exacting revenge and went to the home months later claiming to be delivering flowers, prosecutors said.

 Arizona has been criticized in the past for taking too long to insert IVs during lethal injection executions.
 Experts say it should take seven to 10 minutes from the beginning of insertion until a proclamation of death.